ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/packages/index.md

 ## Introduction

-The following artifacts are "`packages`" and are designed to work to together:
+The following artifacts are "`packages`" and are designed to work together:

 [[only-javascript]]
 || Package Name | Contents |